anharrington/handsonpython/index.rst

 -  `Examples zip file <examples.zip>`_  for download.
    **Be sure to download this file and then expand it** to have all the Python example programs needed for the tutorial.
--  The latest Python system and operating system changes are described `for Windows <pythonOnWindows.html>`_ and `for Mac/Linux <pythonOnMac.html>`_.
-   More
-   detailed installation
-   `instructions  <handsonHtml/idle.html#Your-Python-Folder>`_
-   are in the tutorial under Section
-   1.2.1, Your Python Folder
-   and Python Examples.

 The tutorial continues to be updated and expanded.
 You can see an